 You need a very hot grill so bring it to the highest temperature and let it stay there before cooking on it.

-Mix together all the ingredients in a small bowl, being sure the chipotle peppers are minced very small.
+Mix together all the ingredients in a small bowl.
+Be sure to mince the chipotle peppers very small so they will get into the grooves of the flank steak.

 To help cook the steak evenly and not overcook on the edges, cut the flank steak into 3 long, even strips, cutting with the grain of the meat.
 Massage the marinade into the meat using your hands.